landonhughes/Django-Starter-Template/ReadMe.md

 ## Basic Structure

 1. Install the virtualenv pip package globally (if it hasn't already been installed).
-Type `pip3 install virtualenv` into the terminal.
+Type `pip3 install virtualenv` into the terminal then hit enter.
 2. Create a new virtual environment with `virtualenv <my-venv-name>`.
 3. Activate the virtual environment with `source <my-venv-name>/bin/activate`.
 This is essentially a little sandbox for your django project.
-You can have multiple django projects without any conflicts by utilizing virtual environments.
+You can have multiple django projects on your computer without any conflicts by utilizing virtual environments.
 4. You should see the name of the virtual environment in parentheses on the left of your terminal.
 This signals that it was activated correctly.
    ![Virtual Environment](images/virtualenv.png "Virtual Environment")
 5. Now create a new django project with `django-admin startproject <my-project-name>`.